stamo/Currency-Exchange-Class-CSharp/README.md

 `public IEnumerable<Rates> GetRatesTable(string currencyList = null)`
 This method generates a replica of rates table based on Base currency.
 You can specify the list of currencies you need.
 You can use it for display purposes.

 Parameters: `currencyList ` comma separated list of Currencies to be included in the table.
 All currencies by default.
-In general you want need to show all currencies provided by ECB, so you can choose which to show by submitting a string list with currency codes.
+In general you won't need to show all currencies provided by ECB, so you can choose which to show by submitting a string list with currency codes.

 Return: IEnumerable<Rates> which contains currency code as Rates.Currency and rate as Rates.Rate in format 0.0000.
 Exceptions: Throws ApplicationException if some of currency codes are not in currency list